-A common approach to address this problem is the use of class binarization methods, i.e. the decomposition of the problem into several binary subproblems that can then be solved using a binary base learner.
+A common approach for circumventing this restriction is the use of class binarization methods, i.e. the decomposition of a classification problem with more than two classes into several binary subproblems that can then be solved using a binary base learner.
 The simplest strategy is one-against-all, in the multilabel setting also referred to as the binary relevance method.
 It tackles a multilabel problem by learning one classifier for each class, using all objects of this class as positive examples and all other objects as negative examples.
 At query time, each binary classifier predicts whether its class is relevant for the query example or not, resulting in a set of relevant labels.

-Another option is to transform the multilabel classification problem into a label ranking task, where the goal is to compute prediction values indicating how relevant each class is for a particular example.
+Another option is to transform the multilabel classification problem into a topic ranking task, where the goal is to compute prediction values indicating how relevant each class is for a particular example.
 Though this does not immediately result in a set of classes, it is possible to obtain the desired output in an additional step that selects classes which exceed a determined relevance value.
-Several methods exist for determining the threshold [Sebastiani, 2002], the method of Elisseeff and Weston [2001] being one of the most cited.
+Different methods exist for determining the threshold, a good overview is provided by Sebastiani [2002].
 Recently, Brinker et al. [2006] introduced the idea of using an artificial label that encodes the boundary between relevant and irrelevant labels for each example.
-We note that all these approaches can be applied to the algorithm proposed in this paper, and in the following we restrict ourselves to a label ranking scenario, which is also relevant for many practical applications.
+We note that all these approaches can be applied to the algorithm proposed in this paper, and in the following we restrict ourselves to a topic ranking scenario, which is also relevant for many practical applications.

-Crammer and Singer [2003] combined the mentioned one-against-all method and the label ranking idea in their multiclass multilabel perceptron algorithm (MMP).
-Instead of learning the relevance of each class individually and independently, MMP incrementally trains the entire classifier ensemble as a whole so that it predicts a real-valued relevance score for each class.
-This is done by always evaluating the performance of the entire ensemble, and only producing training examples for the individual classifiers when their corresponding classes are incorrectly ordered in the ranking.
-Perceptrons are used as base classifiers.
+Crammer and Singer [2003] combined the mentioned one-against-all method and the topic ranking idea in their multilabel multiclass perceptron algorithm (MMP).
+Instead of learning the relevance of each class individually and independently, MMP incrementally trains the entire classifier ensemble as a whole so that it predicts a real-valued relevance value for each class.
+This is done by always evaluating the performance of the entire ensemble, and only producing training examples for the individual classifiers when their corresponding classes are misplaced in the ranking.
+It uses perceptrons as base classifiers.
+In a way, the used learning technique may also be viewed as reinforcement learning from immediate rewards.

 In this paper, we propose the use of pairwise decomposition as an alternative training method for an effective ensemble of perceptrons.
-We train one classifier for each possible class pair, using the examples belonging to the two classes as positive or negative examples respectively.
-During prediction, an overall ranking of the classes is determined by combining the predictions of the individual classifiers, e.g. by voting.
-One of the advantages of the approach is its efficiency: it can indeed be shown that pairwise ensembles can be more efficiently trained than the oneagainst-all ensemble [Fürnkranz, 2002].
+In this method, one classifier is trained for each possible class pair, using the examples belonging to the two classes as positive or negative examples respectively.
+During prediction, an overall ranking of the classess determined by combining the predictions of the individual classifiers, e.g. by voting.
+One of the advantages of the approach is its efficiency: it can indeed be shown that pairwise ensembles can be more efficiently trained than the one-against-all ensemble [Fürnkranz, 2002].
 Another advantage, of particular importance for perceptrons, is that decomposing the problem into smaller subproblems will yield simpler, often linear decision boundaries.
 For example, Knerr et al. [1992] observed that the classes of a digit recognition task were pairwise linearly separable, while the corresponding one-against-all task was not solvable with perceptrons.